 The example format below includes all the inherent roles of a Supply Officer/Accountable Property Officer (APO) in accordance with this policy.
 In some instances, the Supply Officer/APO may not be assigned all the roles indicated in the example.
 In these situations, the paragraphs will be excluded from the appointment letter and will be used in a separate CO appointment letter to appoint the appropriate individual.
 Additionally, certain roles may be delegated to other individuals based on recommendations from the Supply Officer/APO.
-In these situations, the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate individual the delegated responsibilities.
+In these situations, the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate individual the delegated responsibilities.

-- Subj: APPOINTMENT AS SUPPLY OFFICER/ACCOUNTABLE PROPERTY OFFICER - Ref: (a) DoD 7000.14-R (b) NAVSUPINST 4200.99 (c) MCO 4400.201 Volume 3 (d) Local GCPC guidance
+- To: (Rank First Name MI.
+Last Name) - Subj: APPOINTMENT AS SUPPLY OFFICER/ACCOUNTABLE PROPERTY OFFICER - Ref: (a) DoD 7000.14-R (b) NAVSUPINST 4200.99 (c) MCO 4400.201 Volume 3 (d) Local GCPC guidance